International Student Internship

-We are currently offering summer internships for undergraduate students living in the Champaign-Urbana area.
-Interns will start around May 13, 2024, and end around August 9, 2024.
-During this period, interns will learn and gain hands-on experience conducting wheat and oat breeding program operations, primarily in the field.
-This internship is an excellent opportunity for students interested in gaining experience working in an applied agricultural research program.
-Interns will also gain exposure to various research projects that we are conducting to accelerate genetic improvement.
+We have already hired our international student interns for 2025, but we will be hiring again for 2026.
+An online application form will be posted on this website in October.
+The opportunity is a 6-month internship for undergraduate students from any country.
+Interns will start on April 15, 2026, and end October 15, 2026.
+During this period, interns will learn and gain hands-on experience conducting wheat and oat breeding operations, primarily in the field.
+This internship is an excellent opportunity for students interested in gaining experience working in an applied plant breeding program.
+Interns will also gain exposure to various research projects that we are conducting to help improve breeding strategies.

 Specific Activities

-Applicants must be undergraduate students with a strong interest in hands-on work and working outdoors.
-Applicants must be available to work for the entire internship period including during the June 19th and July 4th holidays.
+Applicants must be undergraduate students studying plant breeding, agronomy, or a related discipline.
+Applicants must communicate in English.
 Experience with agriculture or field work is a plus, but not required.

 Policies